Adams–Onís Treaty

-The Adams–Onís Treaty (Tratado de Adams-Onís) of 1819, also known as the Transcontinental Treaty, the Spanish Cession, the Florida Purchase Treaty, or the Florida Treaty, was a treaty between the United States and Spain in 1819 by which Spain ceded Florida to the United States; in return, the United States renounced its claims to Texas, fixing the boundary along the Sabine River.
+The Adams–Onís Treaty (Note: Tratado de Adams-Onís), also known as the Transcontinental Treaty, the Spanish Cession, or Florida Purchase Treaty) was an agreement between Spain and the United States, signed February 22, 1819, by John Quincy Adams and Luis de Onís respectively.
+The United States acquired Florida while renouncing claims to Spanish Texas and establishing its first transcontinental boundary.